plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 for writing Python 2-3 compatible code.

 ``python-modernize`` adds an import of the compatibility library ``six`` if needed.
-The import is added as last import, therefor it is necessary to reorder the imports.
+The import is added as the last import, therefore it is often necessary to reorder the imports.
 The easiest way is to use ``isort``.
-See example command below.
 Check the `Python Styleguide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_ for information about the order of imports and an example config for ``isort``.